realtimeradio/rcf_design/docs/40-Design.md

 1. Facilities (FAC): FAC provide the space, power, and cooling infrastructure to support RCF.
 1. Signal Data Network (SNW): SNW is a 25/100/400 Gb/s Ethernet network responsible for transporting high-speed digital data products from RCF to RCP and PT.
 In addition, SNW provides data transmission paths between different RCF processors.
 1. Radio Camera Processor (RCP): RCP receives channelized voltages from RCF, via the SNW network, and uses them to produce images and transient event data products.
-1. Pulsar Timing (PT): PT receives channelized tied-array beam voltages from RCF, via the SNW network, and uses them to produce pulsar timing data products.
+1. Pulsar Timing (PT): PT receives channelized beam voltages from RCF, via the SNW network, and uses them to produce pulsar timing data products.

 ![\label{fig:rcf-interfaces}Top-level interfaces to the RCF subsystem.
 Interfaces which are logical only (MC, whose control messages are delivered via CNW, and RCP, whose data are delivered via SNW) are indicated with dotted arrows.](images/rcf-interfaces.drawio.pdf)